espanido

 Usage Examples Imperfect Indicative Tense

-• Nosotros pintábamos cuadros en el taller. - We used to paint pictures in the workshop.
+• Nosotros gastábamos el tiempo en el campo. - We used to spend time in the countryside.

 • Vosotros jugabais a las cartas los viernes. - You all used to play cards on Fridays.